CLAS-205/au24-site/docs/textbook/unit2/lesson8-chem-names/index.md

 {: .note}
 > This idea of diminutives meaning “smaller” isn’t really something that we have in English, but it is something that carries through in other modern languages.
 You might even know other examples, if you're familiar with other languages!

-As far as bioscientific vocabulary goes, when you add a root and a diminutive, you get a word that basically means “small <base\>”.
+As far as bioscientific vocabulary goes, when you add a root and a diminutive, you get a word that basically means "little <base\>".
 This is a pretty standard formula:

 - **bacter** (rod) + *-ium* = bacterium (little rod)
 - **aster** (star) + *-isk* = asterisk (little star)